reabelyl/backend_module_0_capstone/day_6/questions.md

 3. **What is behavior of a Class?**

+*A class is a template for an action for multiple instances*

 4. **In the space below, create a Dog class with at least 2 attributes and 2 behaviors:**